Theneo-Inc/api-documentation/README.md

         with:
           node-version: "18"
       - name: process documentation on server
-        uses: Theneo-Inc/api-documentation@1.4.0
+        uses: Theneo-Inc/api-documentation@1.5.0
         with:
           FILE_PATH: doc/api.yml
           PROJECT_KEY: ${{secrets.PROJECT_KEY}}
           SECRET: ${{secrets.SECRET}}
           IMPORT_OPTION: overwrite
-          SHOULD_PUBLISH: false
+          AUTO_PUBLISH: false
 ```

-_make sure to update path with your document path, PROJECT_KEY with project key, SECRET with github secret_
+_make sure to update path with your document path, PROJECT_KEY with project key, SECRET with GitHub secret_

 ## Inputs

 - `FILE_PATH` (required): path to your documentation file within repository.
 - `PROJECT_KEY` (required): unique identifier of project, it can be found under project settings for existing project.
-- `SECRET` (required): Theneo API token to authenticate github request, displayed under user profile.
+- `SECRET` (required): Theneo API token to authenticate GitHub request, displayed under user profile.
-- `IMPORT_OPTION` (optional): import option should be one of (overwrite, merge, endpoints).
+- `IMPORT_OPTION` (optional): import option should be one of (`overwrite`, `merge`, `endpoints`), by default `overwrite` will be used.
-- `SHOULD_PUBLISH` (optional): Indicates if the documentation should be published automatically or not after importing.
+- `AUTO_PUBLISH` (optional): Indicates if the documentation should be published automatically or not after importing.

 ### deprecated inputs
 - `PATH` - instead use `FILE_PATH`